AkiyukiOkayasu/osc/README.md

 # osc
 OSC (Open Sound Control) package for Go.
-Implemented in pure Go.
-A portion of The [Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0) has been implemented.
+A part of The [Open Sound Control 1.0 Specification](http://opensoundcontrol.org/spec-1_0) has been implemented in pure Go.

 ## Type
 - int32